-I’m not an anthropologist but I worked many years as a cultural historian.
+I’m not an anthropologist but I began my career as a cultural historian.
 Nonetheless this is meant as a commonsensical discussion and not one that’s somehow scholarly or academic.

 What does it mean to be human?
 Believe it or not, human beings can achieve that level of evolution by different paths.
 David Wilcock described some of them: